 What happened to George Floyd should not have happened.
 This is a police brutality matter.
 Local governments need to do what is necessary to make their police forces do the right things.
 Some need to reform.
 The attached article by Louis M. Dekmar, chief of the LaGrange Police Department, supplies useful guidance: AJC article LaGrange police chief June 2 2020 (PDF).
 Following the recommendations of the following article would also help: WSJ-article-bad-apple-cops-June-4-2020 (PDF).

 The following article by Jason Riley (who is black) notes the negative impacts of certain protests, while citing two studies from professors from non-conservative universities (Harvard, U. of Maryland, Michigan State and Cal Berkley) that found no evidence of anti-Black or anti-Hispanic disparity in police deadly use of force across all shootings.
 Good Policing Saves Black Lives WSJ article J Riley June 2 2020 (PDF).
 The UM and MSU paper is here: UM and MSU article on police use of deadly force 2019 (PDF).
 The Harvard paper is here: Freyer Harvard article and issue of police bias 2017 (PDF).
 I believe much of the anger that results in looting, etc. is rooted in economic dissatisfaction.
 (You don’t see pro athletes or entertainers looting—they have something significant to lose.)
 Single parenthood is a very large contributor to that problem.
 At the end of the entitlements section of this website, the need to reform entitlements and the tax system in a manner that discourages single parenthood is discussed.
-Still, based on the attached Freyer article, something needs to be done.
+And, we need to create a path to potential success for young people with good attitudes, but trapped in a bad situation due to no fault of their own.
+Based on the attached Freyer article, something needs to be done.
 Fryer WSJ article June 23 2020

 There is now (in June 2020) a conversation about legislative proposals to make matters better.
 At the federal level, they include the Justice in Policing Act of 2020.
 As this matter is a local problem, I think federal restraint is needed.
 Proposals that I like (and would support) from the Justice in Policing Act or otherwise are eliminating federal grants (that now exist) to local governments that: (1) fail to follow best policing practices such as those noted in the LaGrange police department article above (this idea was listed in an article in The Wall Street Journal on June 8th by U.S. Congressman Will Hurd of Texas); and/or (2) fail to use body cameras and dash board cameras.